the-obsidian/DiscordBridge/README.md

 ## Requirements

 * Java 8

-Any of:
+* Any of:
   * Spigot 1.12
   * Sponge 1.12
   * Forge 1.12

 ## Installation

-1. Download the latest release from GitHub
+1. Download the latest release from the [releases page](https://github.com/the-obsidian/DiscordBridge/releases)
 2. Add it to your plugin/mod folder
-3. Either run your server once to generate DiscordBridge/config.yml or create it using [the guide on the wiki](https://github.com/the-obsidian/DiscordBridge/wiki/Configuration).
+3. Run your server once to generate configs
+4. Find `config.yml` and add required information (see [the guide on the wiki](https://github.com/the-obsidian/DiscordBridge/wiki/Configuration) for details)
-4. All done!
+5. All done!

 ## Features